cburkeg/N-body-simulator/README.md

 ## Overview of Simulation

 The simulation first undergoes an initial setup by:
-- Initialising body objects with default values for position, velocity, force, acceleration, radius, and mass; and
+- initialising body objects with default values for position, velocity, force, acceleration, radius, and mass; and
-- Randomising the initial positions of the bodies within a specified boundary of the canvas.
+- randomising the initial positions of the bodies within a specified boundary of the canvas.

 The main simulation loop works by:
-- Increment the step counter (to keep track of how much time has elapsed).
+- incrementing the step counter (to keep track of how much time has elapsed),
-- Checking if the simulation has reached the step limit to see if it should be concluded.
+- checking if the simulation has reached the step limit to see if it should be concluded,
-- Updating the positions of the bodies based on their velocities.
+- updating the positions of the bodies based on their velocities,
-- Calculating the distances between all pairs of bodies.
+- calculating the distances between all pairs of bodies,
-- Calculating the direction vectors from each body to every other body.
+- calculating the direction vectors from each body to every other body,
-- Calculateing the gravitational forces between bodies based on their masses and distances.
+- calculateing the gravitational forces between bodies based on their masses and distances,
-- Updating the accelerations of the bodies based on the forces acting on them.
+- updating the accelerations of the bodies based on the forces acting on them,
-- Updating the velocities of the bodies based on their accelerations.
+- updating the velocities of the bodies based on their accelerations, and
-- Drawing the bodies on the canvas based on their updated positions.
+- drawing the bodies on the canvas based on their updated positions.

 ## Known Issues